Mark Tatum: Career

-Mark Tatum attended Cornell University, where he played collegiate baseball for the Big Red, was a member of the Quill and Dagger society, and was initiated into Kappa Alpha Psi fraternity.
+Tatum attended Cornell University, where he played collegiate baseball for the Big Red, was a member of the Quill and Dagger society, and was initiated into the Kappa Alpha Psi fraternity.
 He graduated in 1991 and earned a bachelor's degree in business management and marketing.
 He also graduated from Harvard Business School in 1998.

-Prior to joining the NBA, Tatum worked as a marketing executive and sales manager for companies such as PepsiCo, Procter & Gamble, and The Clorox Company.
+Prior to joining the NBA, Tatum worked as a marketing executive and sales manager for companies such as PepsiCo, Procter & Gamble, and the Clorox Company.
 His first work as a sports executive came as a member of Major League Baseball's Corporate Sponsorship and Marketing department.
 He made the move over to the NBA in 1999.

 Prior to becoming Deputy Commissioner, he worked as the league's Executive Vice President of Global Marketing Partnerships, where he managed the Business Development and Media groups.
-In this role, he collaborated with sports marketing executives from The Coca-Cola Company, Anheuser-Busch InBev, Adidas, and Nike, among others, being in charge of NBA-themed promotions and advertising.
+In this role, he collaborated with sports marketing executives from the Coca-Cola Company, Anheuser-Busch InBev, Adidas, and Nike, among others, being in charge of NBA-themed promotions and advertising.
 He also negotiated many of the NBA's television deals with many networks (including ABC/ESPN and TNT).
 On February 1, 2014, Tatum was unanimously appointed Deputy Commissioner and chief operating officer by the NBA Board of Governors.

 Since then, he has continued his work in promoting and advertising the NBA, both domestically and internationally.
-As head of the league's business operations, he currently oversees the NBA G League (formerly the NBA Developmental League, or "D-League"), as well as global partnerships, marketing, and communications.
+As head of the league's business operations, he currently oversees the NBA G League, as well as global partnerships, marketing, and communications.
 He has been praised for his key role in the NBA's recent success abroad, particularly in China.

-As Adam Silver's deputy commissioner, Tatum also currently holds the duty of announcing second-round picks in the annual NBA Draft, as well as hosting the NBA draft lottery.
+As Adam Silver's deputy commissioner, Tatum also holds the duty of announcing second-round picks in the annual NBA draft, as well as hosting the NBA draft lottery.
+He is also the league's representative in the FIBA Central Board.
+At the conclusion of the 2022 NBA Finals, he presented the Bill Russell MVP Trophy to Stephen Curry, and the Larry O'Brien Trophy to the championship team, the Golden State Warriors as Commissioner Silver was unable to do so as a result of being in COVID protocol.